 For property managers and hosts, uncertainty often creates more stress than the pet itself.

-PetScreening gives operators a clearer picture before a guest arrives.
+PetScreening gives managers and hosts a clearer picture of whether a guest is bringing a pet or animal to the vacation rental before the guest arrives.
 Instead of relying on assumptions or incomplete disclosures, operators can gather verified information that supports more informed decisions.

 This information creates a more consistent operating process across bookings and properties.
 It also encourages transparency from guests from the start.